james2doyle/ohdoylerules.com/content/personal-project/jquery-doodal-js.md

 * *onfalse*: - for confirms no button
 * *close*: - when the close is clicked
 * *afterclose*: - after the animation is over and it is hidden

+You can also view the [project on Github](https://github.com/james2doyle/jquery.doodal.js).